compellio/draft-avrilionis-satp-artefacts-registry/draft-avrilionis-satp-artefacts-registry.md

 --- abstract

 This memo describes the Artefacts Registry for Asset Exchange API.
 The Registry is a component that exposes an API allowing gateways to fetch information related to the SAT protocol.
 Examples information stored in the Artefacts Registry are network identifiers, entities identifiers, asset profiles, or asset instances.
 Registries are are acting as persistent storage locations for records.
-Once registered, records cannot be removed.
-New versions are appended in the Registry without removing previous versions (append-only principle).
+Once registered, records can be updated in an append-only manner.

 --- middle